Ro706/confession/README.md

 * **Simple interface:** The web interface is easy to use and navigate.
 * **Responsive design:** The website is responsive and can be accessed from any device.

-**Technical Stack**

-* (List the programming languages, frameworks, and libraries used in the project here.
-If you're unsure, you can try running `cat package.json` or checking the project files for clues.)

 **Installation**

 (If the project requires installation, provide instructions on how to set it up locally here.
 Include any dependencies that need to be installed.)